 Record Label, Music Publishers, Rights Holders & Media

-We are very sad to announce that one of our co-founders, Yoni Cohen, has passed away.
-He will be very much missed by all the staff and artists here at NTA.
+We are very sad to announce that one of our co-founders, Yoni Cohen, passed away in October 2017.
+He is very much missed by all the staff and artists here at NTA.

 Not Them Again is the adopted brainchild of Tarquin Gotch & Yoni Cohen.
 It started as a boutique music publishing company that invested in acts they both loved; Kathryn Tickell, Ranking Roger and his son Murphy, Hugh Harris, Tony McAnaney, Mick Lister and Ruby Jean Rose, and has since expanded into an indie record label with releases by Ranking Roger, Ruby Jean Rose and Dreddneck (written and produced by Hugh Harris) and a media rights holding company.